 PROPERTY CONDITION AND APPEARANCE.

 No structure shall be permitted to fall into disrepair.
-At all times, all improves and unimproved properties shall be kept in good condition and neat appearance or in their natural state.
+At all times, all improved and unimproved properties shall be kept in good condition and neat appearance or in their natural state.

 The construction of any structure commenced must be performed diligently and consistently until fully completed.